Attributes

 }

-In order to manipulate an attribute from JavaScript, the WebGL API must first be queried for its location, which is a pointer to a variable in a shader program.
-This can be done with getAttribLocation.
-For example:
+In order to manipulate an attribute from JavaScript, the WebGL API must first be queried for the attribute's location, which is a pointer to a variable in a shader program.
+For attributes, this is done with getAttribLocation.

 In order to manipulate a buffer with the WebGL API, it first needs to be pointed at with a type of pointer called a binding point.
 Each binding point has a specific purpose.
-For example, the array buffer binding point is used to specify a buffer that contains vertex attributes.
+For example, the ARRAY_BUFFER binding point is used to specify a buffer that contains vertex attributes.
+A buffer that is bound to the ARRAY_BUFFER binding point is called a vertex buffer object (VBO).

 gl.bindBuffer(gl.ARRAY_BUFFER, buffer);